FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 ## Additive-only generation

-The generator never removes or renames existing members.
+The generator never removes hand-written additions.
 When a file already exists:

-- If `force=False` (default): the file is rewritten only if the new source contains members not yet present in the existing file.
+- If `force=False` (default): the file is rewritten whenever the generated source differs from the existing file **and** the existing file contains no user-added members (methods or quantities not present in the new output).
+This means generator-driven changes (descriptions, annotation values, new members) propagate automatically, while files with custom `normalize()` logic are protected.
 - If `force=True`: the file is always overwritten.
 - In `dry_run` mode: returns `True` if the file would differ; no disk write occurs.

-Custom `normalize()` methods added directly to generated files are preserved because the `ast.parse()` check compares member *names*, not content.
+User-added members are detected by comparing the set of names in the existing file against the set the generator would produce.
+Any name present in the existing file but absent from the new output is considered user-added.

 ---